br0nco640k/Bard-Diva/README.md

 - You'll need to have the systemd user service running to setup the virtual input device:
 `sudo systemctl enable ydotool`

-- Add the following line to your ~/.bashrc file:
+- Add the following line to your ~/.bashrc (or for whichever shell you are using) file:
 `export YDOTOOL_SOCKET=/tmp/.ydotool_socket`

 - close any open terminal windows after adding this line, and then re-open before continuing